 As per school board policy 5511, to promote a safe and supportive environment and improve school safety and discipline, all students in K-8 schools shall participate in a mandatory uniform program.
 This uniform consists of: Navy blue or khaki colored pants, skirts, skorts, shorts or Bermuda shorts.
 Blue jeans are not acceptable.
 The shirt colors are white, gray, mustard yellow (gold), and kelly green.
 All tops are to have the Pinecrest school patch.
-These patches are available at Dennis Uniforms and at the school store.
-You may purchase your school uniform clothing from a variety of stores.
+These patches are at the school store.
+You may purchase your school uniform clothing from Academia Couture Uniforms.